 To agree or build consensus around how to analyse the data to produce a prevalence of emotional/psychological abuse for use by countries, including as part of UN Member State’s obligations to report under Target 5.2 of the Sustainable Development Goals.

-Participants included approximately 20 experts who have been involved in the development and implementation of the WHO Multi-country Study on Domestic Violence and Women’s Health (WHO MCS), the domestic violence module of the Demographic Health Survey, the UN Multi-country Study on Men and Violence, and other key surveys that measure intimate partner violence globally.
+Participants included approximately 20 experts who have been involved in the development and implementation of the WHO Multi-country Study on Domestic Violence and Women’s Health (WHO MCS), the domestic violence module of the Demographic Health Survey (DHS), the UN Multi-country Study on Men and Violence (UN MCS), and other key surveys that measure intimate partner violence globally.
 Participants also included qualitative and feminist researchers who have an in-depth understanding of the nature of coercive control and emotional abuse as experienced by women in different settings, as well as clinical practitioners working directly with women who experience intimate partner violence.

 A background report detailing key domains of psychological abuse, methodological tools to capture prevalence estimates, along with key issues and methodological limitations was prepared to inform the meeting and will be finalized with inputs from the meeting.
 In addition to drawing on the literature review and evidence summarized in the background report, several experts presented findings from different analyses of the WHO MCS, DHS and other data, which helped meeting participants reach informed conclusions.
 Evidence from clinical trials, as well as research from high, medium and low-income countries was also reviewed.
 The topics of the presentations are listed in the agenda included the annex.